 A Partnership That Gets the Whole Thing Cooking

-Medical City Children's Hospital and the Greater Dallas Restaurant Association (GDRA) have partnered with high schools participating in Texas ProStart, a culinary program, to bring kids teaching kids® to fruition.
+Medical City Children's Hospital and the United Way Metropolitan Dallas have partnered with high school Career and Technical Education programs to bring kids teaching kids® to school districts in North Texas.

 Culinary students work one-on-one with a Medical City Children's Hospital registered dietitian to create fun, nutritional snacks.
 These recipes are then combined with pictures taken by the school's photographer and designed into a book with the help of graphic design students.
 The books, complete with nutritional facts and simple pantry ingredients, are then published and handed out to every elementary student in each school district.